panoskyr/flask_web_did/README.md

 # flask_web_did
-A did:web method wallet implementation in Python
+A did:web method wallet implementation in Python.
+It is accompanied by a paper on DIDs and a report used for academic purposes.

 # Video presentation